cincuranet/blog/_posts/233803-firebird-conference-2019.md

   Firebird Conference 2019
 date: 2019-10-12T14:05:00Z
 tags:
-  - Presentations &amp; Speaking
+  - Presentations & Speaking
   - Firebird
 ---
 After a small pause in every-year Firebird conferences, filled with few "seminars", the Firebird Conference is back.
 This year in Berlin, Germany.

 <!-- excerpt -->